yup-VARUN/SolidRocketMotorDesign/README.md

 - The pressure peaks at around 360 psi, which in $\frac{N}{m^2}$ is $5.516 \times 10^6$.
 The atmospheric pressure is $1.013 \times 10^5 \, \frac{N}{m^2}$.

-# Thickness of the Cylinder:
+### Thickness of the Cylinder:
-- This creates stress in longitudinal and hoop direction on the motor which the case has to withstand.
+- This creates stress in longitudinal and hoop directions on the motor, which the case has to withstand.
 In no direction should the stress exceed the material's yield strength(maximum stress in the elastic region).
-  - Hoop Stress is nearly twice(exactly two, if neglecting the thickness from calculations) as large as the longitudinal stress in all cylindrical pressure vessels.<br>
+  - Hoop Stress is nearly twice(exactly only when neglecting the case thickness from the calculations) as large as the longitudinal stress in all cylindrical pressure vessels.<br>
   - <img width="280" alt="image" src="image.png">

-# Spacing and Number of Screws:
+### Number of Bolts & their required Spacing:
 There could be different faliures in screws:
 - One of them is when the bolt hole tear out from the edge of material.
 For not letting that happen it's emperically evident that we should place the bolts at least 1 bolt diameter away from any edge.
 For some materials this factor could also be 1.5 to 2 dimaters away from the edge.
 <br>
 Specifics could be seen in the following source:
 ![alt text](image-1.png)

-# Future of this Software:
+# Features yet to be implemented:
 ### 0. <u>Databases</u>:
 Will fetch data about different materials from websites and openly available datasets and put them together in a fast, light weight(potentially SQLite3) database.
 It should have all most commonly used materials in the industry(especially aerospace and aeronautics).
 For each material there should have to be different tables like:
 - **Rich Materials Database**: